How Welcome House is safeguarding health and safety of residents, staff, and volunteers during COVID-19 pandemic.

 Those in recovery from Substance Use Disorder still need support no matter what events occur in the world around them – if anything, their needs increase when fear, uncertainty, and anxiety levels rise.
 It’s critical that everyone with a sincere desire to recover can still find the support they need to live a long, sober, productive life.

-Additional interventions implemented to date include:
+Additional interventions include:

 - Increased cleaning and sanitizing of all public areas and equipment